caitscheverst/SecretCodes/README.md

 Running
 -------

+Run

+    npm install

-You can use Foreman to run a local instance, or just call `coffee app.coffee`, which will run it on port 2345.
+Then you can use Foreman to run a local instance, or just call `coffee app.coffee`, which will run it on port 2345.

 Contributing